AntCPLab/AntCPLab.github.io/index.md

 ### 2023.12

-- Attended ACM CCS 2024 in Copenhagen as a platinum sponsor.
+- Attended [ACM CCS 2023](https://www.sigsac.org/ccs/CCS2023/index.html) in Copenhagen as a platinum sponsor.
 [Picture](https://raw.githubusercontent.com/AntCPLab/AntCPLab.github.io/master/assets/images/CCS%202023.JPG) of our colleagues at the table of Ant Research.

 ### 2023.8